Updated: Jan 23

 Write out a self-addressed stamped envelope and fold it so it fits in your envelope.

 Enclose the completed, signed application, the copy of your ID, the check or money order, and self-address stamped envelope into the envelope and mail.
 Allow approx. 20-30 days for processing.
 Recent deaths may take longer.

-*This information is up-to-date as of Nov.
-20, 2017, however, Pennsylvania's policies and prices are subject to change.
+Pennsylvania's policies and prices are subject to change.
 For more details, visit the State's web site.